 (6) Use traditional Reserves services

 Instructors may request that materials be placed on reserve at the Askwith Media Library (AML), the Language Resource Center (LRC) or the Art, Architecture and Engineering Library (AAEL) for in-house viewing for up to three weeks.
 The AML has 10 viewing stations that can accommodate up to 4 students each.
 The LRC has 2 viewing stations that can accommodate up to 5 students each, along with computers for DVD viewing.
 AAEL (Imageworks) has 3 viewing stations that can accommodate up to 4 students each.
-Please contact the AML at firstname.lastname@example.org, the LRC at email@example.com, or AAEL at firstname.lastname@example.org to make arrangements.
+Please contact the AML, the LRC, or AAEL to make arrangements.

 (7) Use Screening Rooms

 You can setup multiple screenings of a required film for your course by contacting the Askwith Media Library (AML) or the Language Resource Center (LRC) to schedule time in their different screening rooms.

 In some fact-specific situations, faculty may be able to make a copy of a legally acquired movie.

 - Generally the law explicitly permits clips and short portions for educational purposes.

 - To make such copies, if one needs to circumvent digital rights management on a DVD, then the use must comply with the permitted limitation to a copyright holder’s rights in the law which otherwise prohibits circumventing digital rights management (see ©Guide for explanation of the Section 1201 DMCA-related provision.)